Life Cycle of Records | Sending Materials | Retrieving Materials | Additional Information | Contact Information

 - Materials that are removed permanently must be accompanied by a letter stating that such removal was initiated by the owning department.

-Additional information about the College's Archives can be found in Procedures Memorandum X-27, Records Management at Metro Community College.
+Additional information about the College's Archives can be found in Procedures Memorandum X-27, Records Management at Metropolitan Community College.
 (PDF file, 34 KB)